 - Blaze: Blaze is an English name that means “hot,”—but it would be the perfect name for an energetic husky that blazes through the snow, even on a cold winter’s day!

 - Ember: A great name for a husky with her own special “spark” of personality.

-Since the Siberian husky hails from the harsh, cold climates of Siberia, why not choose a name that reflects the beauty and mystery of snow and ice?
+Since the Siberian husky hails from the harsh, cold climates of Siberia, why not choose a name that reflects the beauty of snow and ice?
 Here are 18 winter-themed names for your winter furball!

-- Flurry: Much like Blizzard, flurry could refer to your dog’s energy—or the insane furry “flurries” that your husky sheds!
+- Flurry: Much like Blizzard, flurry could refer to your dog’s energy—or the insane “flurries” that your husky sheds!